tosantos/food-recipes-java/README.md

 #### recipes-repo
 The repository that stores all recipe related information.
-This module depends on **h2** relational database system to support CRUD operations
+This module depends on **MySQL** relational database system to support CRUD operations.
+The **MySQL** database is run as a docker container

 #### recipes-server
 The REST API server that exposes endpoints and performs CRUD operations on the repository